thepower/power-docs/docs/Community/01-testnet-flow.md

    apt install git libssl-dev clang cmake make automake autoconf libncurses5-dev gcc g++
    ```

-2. [Generate](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key) an SSH key and [add](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account#adding-a-new-ssh-key-to-your-account) it to your Github account.

-   > **Attention**
-   >
-   > If you skip this step, you will NOT be able to download and build the node from source.

-3. Create a directory, where Erlang will be installed to:
+2. Create a directory, where Erlang will be installed to:

    ```bash
    mkdir /opt/erlang
    ```

-4. Create a directory, where you will work with your node:
+3. Create a directory, where you will work with your node:

    ```bash
    mkdir /opt/<your_node>
    ```

-5. Go to `/opt/erlang` directory:
+4. Go to `/opt/erlang` directory:

    ```bash
    cd /opt/erlang
    ```

-6. Install Erlang.
+5. Install Erlang.
 To do this, download the `kerl` script:

    ```bash
    curl -O https://raw.githubusercontent.com/kerl/kerl/master/kerl